[For the previous article in this series, see All in the Family.]

 Let’s look at the original situation as simply as possible.

 This situation was further complicated by the fact that humans were accorded free will.
 Adam chose self-rule.
 If we want to become children of God, we must be willing to accept that option freely without coercion nor manipulation.
-Jehovah will not seduce us, induce us, nor coerce us back into His family.
+Yahweh will not seduce us, induce us, nor coerce us back into His family.
 He wants his children to love him of their own free will.
 So for God to save us, He will have to provide an environment that gives us a just, fair, unencumbered chance to make up our own minds as to whether we want to return to Him or not.
 That is the course of love and “God is love”.
 (1 John 4:8)

-Jehovah did not impose his will upon Mankind.
+Yahweh did not impose his will upon Mankind.
 We were given free rein.
 In the first epoch of human history, that eventually led to a world full of violence.
 The Flood was a great reset, and set limits to Man’s excess.
-From time to time, Jehovah reinforced those limits as was the case with Sodom and Gomorrah, but this was done to protect the Woman’s Seed and to avoid chaos.
+From time to time, Yahweh reinforced those limits as was the case with Sodom and Gomorrah, but this was done to protect the Woman’s Seed and to avoid chaos.
 (Ge 3:15) Nevertheless, within such reasonable limits, Mankind still had full self-determination.
 (There are additional factors why this was allowed that are not strictly relevant to the issue of salvation and thus beyond the scope of this series.[vii]) Nevertheless, the result was an environment wherein the bulk of humanity could not be given a fair chance at salvation.
 Even in an environment that was established by God—ancient Israel under Moses for instance—the majority could not break free from the negative effects of tradition, oppression, fear of man, and other factors that block the free flow of thought and purpose.

 Evidence of this can be seen in Jesus’ ministry.